germanDV/germanDV.github.io/entries/published/handle-errors-with-either.md

 main()
 ```

 The code above outputs `You have 2 unread messages`.
 Try messing up one of the rows in the csv file (like changing the URL to an invalid one) and you will see the error instead.
-Very nice, but what happens if we need to run async code?
+What happens if we need to run async code?

 ## Async